herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 const List = entity('List', {
     id: field(Number, {
         validation: {
+            // The field MUST be present
             presence: true,
             numericality: {
+                // Must be greater than 0
                 greaterThan: 0,
+                // Cannot be a float
                 onlyInteger: true
             }
         }